AI4Bharat/indicTrans/README.md

 ```

+### Detailed benchmarking results

+Refer to [Benchmarks](#benchmarks) for results of IndicTrans model on various benchmarks.
+Please refer to table 6,7 of our [paper](https://arxiv.org/ftp/arxiv/papers/2104/2104.05596.pdf) for comparison with other open source and commercial models and section 6 for detailed discussion of the results

- ## Finetuning the model on your input dataset
+ ## Finetuning model on your data

 The high level steps for finetuning on your own dataset are: